ayalBGU/stroke-project/README.md

 # stroke-project
 advanced data science project using strokes dataset, by Ayal Swaid and Jiana Bdarne

+# How To Run
+1) Create a new directory
+2) Put 'project.emd' file and the data csv file in the directory you created.
+3) At the first of the file there are two blocks for packages installs, try to run one of them.(Note: is package installs does not work the same on all computers so you may change the package downloading method.
+4) Now you can run the rest of the code

 # Detailed Description About The Data

 The dataset contains information about 5110 patients with 10 different parameters about each one(e.g gender, age, diseases, BMI etc) and stroke outcome(binary variable).